aloebs29/c-data-structures/README.md

 Each module has a test file associated with it (test_\<module name\>.c).
 Tests were written using the Unity unit testing framework (via ceedling).
 Ceedling will need to be installed according to the instructions [here](https://github.com/ThrowTheSwitch/Ceedling) in order to run the tests.

+These were written for the purpose of practice, and are not intended to be used in an actual project (especially not an embedded project due to the usage of malloc).

 ## Module interfaces:
   - Dynamic array (vector_t):
     - vector_new - creates new array